 Letter from the president

-Thirty-eight years ago, my family and I invented SCAD ex nihilo.
+Four decades ago, my family and I invented SCAD ex nihilo.
 I still marvel at the faith that the very first SCAD students and professors placed — sight unseen — in what would soon become a revolution in higher education.
 In founding SCAD, I was led by the principle that education is a fundamentally optimistic endeavor, one that presupposes that minds and bodies can be transformed through changes in behavior.
 Further, I believed that this same principle applied to arts education.
 Creativity can be taught and refined!

 Beyond benefiting from formal education, artists are well served by a rigorous foundation in the liberal arts.
 Consider that art is a concept that is embodied and shared.
 A poem must be penned or declaimed, a dance performed, or a sculpture realized before it can leave the realm of idea and enter the domain of art.
 Once realized, art becomes a vehicle for communication.
 SCAD foundation studies and general education courses provide graduates with a two-fold benefit: inspiration and a vocabulary and cultural frame of reference with which to articulate and contextualize their own artistic manifestos.
 Art is an all-encompassing endeavor.
 As John Ruskin wrote, "Fine art is that in which the hand, the head, and the heart of man go together."